Rudraaa888747/switch/README.md

 supabase db push

 # Option B — Manual
+# Open supabase/migrations/consolidated_migration.sql
-# Open consolidated_migration.sql → run it in your Supabase SQL Editor
+# Run it in your Supabase SQL Editor
+# Note: this file is stored in Git LFS — ensure git-lfs is installed before cloning
 ```

 ### 5 — Start the Development Server